clux/probes/content/post/2024-09-07-prometheus-minified.md

 ## A Solution

-Because I keep needing an efficient, low-cost setup for prometheus (that still has the signals I care about), so now here is a chart.
+Because I keep needing an efficient, low-cost homelab setup for prometheus (that still has the signals I care about), so now here is a chart.

 It's mostly a wrapper chart over [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) with aggressive tunings / dropping (of what can't be tuned), and it provides the following default [values.yaml](https://github.com/clux/homelab/blob/main/charts/promstack/values.yaml).

-You can use it direct with:
+You __could__ use it directly with:

 ```sh
 helm repo add clux https://clux.github.io/homelab
 helm install [RELEASE_NAME] clux/promstack
 ```

-but I recommend you just take/dissect the [values.yaml](https://github.com/clux/homelab/blob/main/charts/promstack/values.yaml) file and run with it in your own similar subchart.
+but more sensibly, you can take/dissect the [values.yaml](https://github.com/clux/homelab/blob/main/charts/promstack/values.yaml) file and run with it in your own similar subchart.

-> 👺: You shouldn't trust me for maintenance of this, and you don't want to be any more steps abstracted away from kube-prometheus-stack.
+> 👺: You shouldn't trust me for maintenance of this, and you don't want to be any more steps abstracted away from `kube-prometheus-stack`.

 ## Architecture Diagram

-The chart is effectively a slimmed down [2022 company setup](/post/2022-01-11-prometheus-ecosystem/); no HA (1 replica everywhere), no `thanos`, no `prometheus-adapter`, but a including a lightweight `tempo` for exemplars:
+The chart is effectively a slimmed down [2022 thanos setup](/post/2022-01-11-prometheus-ecosystem/); no HA, no `thanos`, no `prometheus-adapter`, but a including a lightweight `tempo` for exemplars:

 [![prometheus architecture diagram](/imgs/prometheus/prometheus-simple.png)](/imgs/prometheus/prometheus-simple.png)